What did you want to be when you grew up?

 But I really liked the idea of being an architect.
 It was probably the image of Scandinavian architects in the media, with their black roll neck tops and impossibly cool glasses that had me thinking, yeah, I could pull that look off.
 And I do now and again…

-So once in a while, I’ll capture architectural creations with my camera and add them to my portfolio of large scale works.
+Nowadays I capture architectural creations with my camera.
 To me, buildings and amazing feats of human ingenuity and engineering have souls.
 They’re living creations, with a purpose in life of their own.
-Old buildings that have stood the test of time, engineering marvels like immense bridges and todays ingenious architectural concepts and creations all have a place within my viewfinder that I’ll obligingly capture.
+Old buildings that have stood the test of time, engineering marvels like immense bridges and today’s ingenious architectural concepts and creations all have a place within my viewfinder that I’ll obligingly capture.

-And so, although I never became the cool architect, I haven’t lost the passion for enjoying a well designed building, structure or indeed many creative achievements.
+And so, although I didn’t become the cool architect, I never lost the passion for enjoying a well designed building, structure or indeed many creative achievements.
 Photography for me has opened many avenues and given access to some remarkable people and places.
 So if you haven’t yet discovered your ideal career, don’t panic.
 Karma and fate have ways of showing you a path, maybe paths you hadn’t considered before, but may turn out to be the ideal fit.

 As the lyrics to Baz Luhrmann’s song ’Sunscreen’ go : “Don’t feel guilty if you don’t know what to do with your life.
 The most interesting people I know, didn’t know at 22 what they wanted to do with their lives, some of the most interesting 40 year olds I know still don’t”…